The Global Chief Procurement Officer Survey 2018

 - View video: Why is leadership critical for procurement to be successful?

 Procurement has continued to successfully deliver short-term savings and manage risk to support growth during a period of uncertainty.
-As the economy improves, procurement has a pivotal role to play in increasing supply chain transparency, accessing supplier innovation, and delivering enterprise wide cost reduction.
-Exceptional procurement, supplier, business, and digital leadership will differentiate those organizations that will make an impact that matters.
+As the economy improves, procurement has a pivotal role to play in increasing supply chain transparency, accessing supplier innovation and delivering enterprise wide cost reduction.
+Exceptional procurement, supplier, business and digital leadership will differentiate those organisations that will make an impact that matters.

 - Cost reduction (78%), new products/market development (58%) and managing risks (54%) remain the top business strategies for procurement leaders.

 - 61% of procurement leaders delivered better year-on-year savings performance than last year.

 - Supply chain transparency is poor, with 65% of procurement leaders having limited or no visibility beyond their tier 1 suppliers.